-Figure 5-1 shows the most flexible TRF7960A application.
-Both ISO15693 and ISO14443 systems can be addressed.
-Due to the low clock frequency on the DATA_CLK line, the parallel interface is the most robust way to connect the TRF7960A with the MCU.
+Figure 5-1 shows the most flexible TRF7963A application.
+Due to the low clock frequency on the DATA_CLK line, the parallel interface is the most robust way to connect the TRF7963A with the MCU.

 This schematic shows matching to a $50-\Omega$ port, which allows connection to a properly matched $50-\Omega$ antenna circuit or RF measurement equipment (for example, a spectrum analyzer or power meter).